042423-Chevron-batch/Trainer_Code/02Compute/02CSharp/CSharpExercise.md

 - User loses the game if they run out of lives

 ## Objective
-Create a hangman game with C# Console Application with a partner You'll pair program this together
+- Create a hangman game with C# Console Application with a partner
+- You'll pair program this together
+- Deploy this to your azure virtual machine and run from it

 ### Pairs:
 Ishmael - Jvon
 Daniel Obiri - Avery